angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 This project contains the source code of all experiments described in 'Degree Project at Bachelor Level - VT2020 - Linnaeus University.'

+This repository is currently under mantainance, feel free to open an issue if you encounter problems or something that needs fixing.

 ## Abstract